 2 cups milk

 2 tbs + 1 tsp cornstarch

 3-4 Tbs honey, coconut palm sugar, or granulated sugar

 Place about 1.5 cups of milk into a saucepan with the cornstarch, honey, and cocoa.
 Heat on Medium heat until a slow boil, using a whisk to stir often.

 Mix other 1/2 cup milk with the beaten egg.
 Make sure it is beaten VERY well or you’ll have scrambled egg in the pudding.

 As you are whisking the boiling pudding mixture, SLOWLY pour in egg mixture, beating fast and continuously.

 Cook until pudding is at desired thickness then add vanilla and salt.

 It will continue to thicken as it cools, so keep that in mind.

-I only use 3 Tbs sugar, but we don’t eat things too sweet in our house.
+I only use 3 Tbs honey, but we don’t eat things too sweet in our house.
 If you are accustomed to regular pudding, use the 4 Tbs.
 I also use Hersheys Special Dark Cocoa to give it a deeper chocolate flavor.